-The native Irish bee – Apis mellifera mellifera is a subspecies of the European honey bee which has evolved over thousands of years to thrive in all that the filthy Irish climate can throw at it.
+The native Irish bee – Apis mellifera mellifera is a subspecies of the European honey bee which has evolved over thousands of years to thrive in all that the filthy Irish weather can throw at it.

 - There is always the risk of bringing in pests (like Small Hive Beetle) and diseases (such as the potentially devastating Fireblight) with the bees.
 And if you think that can’t happen – how do the hell do you think Varroa got here?

 - They are less suited to the environment especially when the Irish weather gets rough;

 - The importation of even one non-native queen can completely screw up a lifetime’s work.
 Like mine – she said bitterly.

 If the importation of bees was halted today, the characteristics of the native bee would allow it to thrive while the imported strains would eventually fizzle out.

 The Latin name for the European Honeybee is Apis mellifera; Apis for ‘bee’ and mellifera for ‘honeybearer’.
 The species occupies an enormous geographical range extending from Scandinavia and the British Isles in the north, southwards across Europe and into Africa and eastwards all the way to the Urals mountain range which forms a boundary between Europe and Asia.

 The best bee for any country, or region within that vast range is the local subspecies.
 If the reasons for that aren’t obvious here they are:

 - The huge geographic area occupied by the European honeybee is far from uniform in terms of temperature, rainfall, wind, altitude and vegetation.
 Since the last ice age, the friction of natural selection exerted by those factors has caused A.mellifera to evolve into 28 subspecies.